Statutory Declaration of Death (UK)

 What to Include in Your Statutory Declaration of Death (UK)

-A properly drafted Statutory Declaration of Death for England and Wales must contain several key elements that ensure it is legally effective and acceptable to the institutions and agencies that will rely on it.
+A properly drafted Statutory Declaration of Death for England and Wales must contain several key elements that confirm it is legally effective and acceptable to the institutions and agencies that will rely on it.

 The identity and address of the declarant must be clearly stated, including their full legal name, residential address with postcode, occupation, and legal capacity in relation to the deceased.
 The declarant must be a person with genuine personal knowledge of the death and with legal authority or standing to deal with the deceased's affairs — typically the executor, administrator, or surviving spouse.